allangelman/mastermind/README.md

 From there you can play my implementation of the classic Mastermind game or my extension, Mastermind Race, where you can race others to see who can crack the code fastest!

+# How to run locally

-To run my code locally, you can clone my repository, cd into the `web` folder , and run
+To run my code locally, you can clone my repository, cd into the `web` folder and run

 ```
 npm run dev
 ```

-You may also have to run `npm install` before `npm run dev` depending on what you already have installed on your computer.
+You may also have to run `npm install` before `npm run dev`

 To run my test cases for the feedback logic, you can run